 Poiseuille’s equation for laminar flow measurement

 At its heart, the FP-25’s flow measurement is based on laminar flow differential pressure technology.
 The FP-25 measures differential pressure, similar to Venturi products.
 A stack of plates and spacers, called a laminar flow element, is used to laminarize the flow and create a pressure drop.
-A sensor measures the differential pressure across a section of the laminar flow element with known pressure drop, another measures the absolute pressure of the fluid and the flow stream temperature sensor measures the temperature of ambient air in the flow stream.
+A sensor measures the differential pressure across a section of the laminar flow element with known pressure drop, another measures the absolute pressure of the fluid and the flow stream temperature sensor measures the temperature of air in the flow stream.
 By laminarizing flow, the Poiseuille equation can be used to determine the raw volumetric flow.

 To the first order, the Hagen-Poiseuille equation can be used to determine the raw internal volumetric flow rate as follows:

 K = A constant factor determined by the internal geometry of the restriction